-It is recommended that the assistance of an authorized SKI-DOO dealer be periodically obtained on other components/systems not covered in this guide.
+It is recommended that the assistance of an authorized LYNX dealer be periodically obtained on other components/systems not covered in this guide.
 Unless otherwise specified, engine must be cold and not running.
 Remove tether cord cap before performing any maintenance or adjustment, unless otherwise specified.
 Vehicle must be parked in a safe place, away from the trail.

-Observe WARNINGS and CAUTIONS mentioned throughout this guide which are relevent to the item being checked.
+Observe WARNINGS and CAUTIONS mentioned throughout this guide which are relevant to the item being checked.
 When component conditions seem less than satisfactory, replace with genuine BRP parts or approved equivalents.

 Some items may not apply to your particular model.
-Refer to MAINTENANCE in Shop Manual for more details.